 Unmet basic needs, such as hunger or overtiredness.
 These can be a major underlying cause of power struggles, and potentially the easiest to address, explains certified positive discipline parent educator, Megan Barella.
 If you can identify and meet all your child’s basic needs you might be able to prevent many power struggles from occurring.

-If power struggles tend to happen around the same time of day, like the morning routine, getting out the door, or at bedtime, then take note.
+If power struggles tend to happen around the same time of day, as the morning routine, getting out the door, or at bedtime, then take note.
 “Learning how to provide emotional support that is empowering and responsive to your child’s need for connection during these times of day could be the game-changer,” says Barella.

 Temperament.
 Power struggles might arise from kids whose temperament is intense, persistent, and averse to adapting.
-“Understanding your children’s natural temperament is key to preventing power struggles,” Barella says, while noting it’s important for parents to understand their own temperaments as well.
+“Understanding your children’s natural temperament is key to preventing power struggles,” Barella says while noting it’s important for parents to understand their own temperaments as well.
 “Chances are if you’re experiencing power struggles with your children, then you too possess some combination of intense, persistent, and less adaptable temperament traits.
 Your strong-willed nature may be at odds with your child’s, resulting in a battle of wills.”

 Indeed, Dr. Whitney Casares, pediatrician and author of The Working Mom Blueprint, says it’s not just kids who are behind the challenging dynamic.
-“When parents are already stressed, or have been having difficulty gaining their cooperation for some time, they can resort to power moves in an attempt to control behavior.”
+“When parents are already stressed or have been having difficulty gaining their cooperation for some time, they can resort to power moves in an attempt to control behavior.”

 Discipline style.
 Power struggles might arise from reliance on a punishment-and-reward model of discipline.
 “If you find that you are responding to your child by [immediately specifying] consequences or punishments, or by trying to incentivize cooperation with rewards, it might be time to let go of this fear-based parenting model,” Barella says.